 Taking good care of your asphalt parking lot or blacktop driveway is easy to overlook, but it’s an expensive mistake to make.
-Every year, homeowners and companies in Northeast Ohio spend tens of thousands of dollars on asphalt driveway and parking lot repairs that could have cost in the hundreds or low-thousands through annual or bi-annual maintenance and upkeep.
+Every year, homeowners, businesses and companies in Northeast Ohio spend tens of thousands of dollars on asphalt driveway and parking lot repairs that could have cost in the hundreds or low-thousands through annual or bi-annual maintenance and upkeep.

 Furthermore, with curb appeal playing a role as an increasingly important piece of consumer psychology, it’s a safe case to make that a lack of due diligence by business owners comes at the cost of sales, too.
 Unless you really have a deep tie with your visitors, can you blame someone for avoiding visiting the establishment with a pothole-riddled parking lot?